 What about Marijuana Use in Field Services Positions?

-Believe it or not, drug testing is not required for private construction or other field services positions.
-The exception being those construction positions that fall under a specific law or agency, like the Department of Transportation, Department of Defense, the Nuclear Regulatory Commission or other federal contractors.
+Drug testing is not required for private construction or other field services positions.
+The exception is those construction positions that fall under a specific law or agency, like the Department of Transportation, Department of Defense, the Nuclear Regulatory Commission or other federal contractors.

 The Drug-Free Workplace Act of 1988 states a drug-free policy is required for organizations receiving federal contracts of $100,000 or more or a federal grant of any size.